reduckted/GitWebLinksVS2019/readme.md

 ![Copy Link to Solution Explorer Item](media/copy-solution-explorer.png)

+## Link Format

+Links can be created using the current commit hash, or the current branch name.
+The current commit hash is the default format.
+This can be changed by going to _Tools -> Options -> Git Web Links_.

 ## GitHub Enterprise and Bitbucket Server

 If you use GitHub Enterprise or Bitbucket Server, you will need to tell this extension the URLs of those servers.
 To do that, go to _Tools -> Options -> Git Web Links_.